Please note that the below article has been updated with a newer version about Invisalign Comprehensive treatment.

-Invisalign’s “invisible braces” system uses removable clear aligner trays so you can straighten your teeth in a discreet way.
-Invisalign Full is the original system from Invisalign, suitable for treating a wide range of teeth alignment problems.
+Invisalign's “invisible braces” system uses removable clear aligner trays so you can straighten your teeth in a discreet way.
+Invisalign Full is the original, comprehensive system from Invisalign, suitable for treating a wide range of teeth alignment problems.

 Here you can read about the benefits and drawbacks of Invisalign Full, including what to expect if you do choose this option.
 We'll also look at how much Invisalign Full costs in the UK so you can decide whether it's the right type of brace for you or your teen.

 Table of contents

 How does Invisalign Full work?

-Invisalign braces are completely different to the traditional metal style of braces which are fixed to teeth using brackets.
+Invisalign braces are completely different to the traditional metal style of braces.
 Instead, they use a series of clear plastic aligners to gradually shift the teeth into the correct position.

 Each aligner is carefully shaped to apply pressure to certain teeth as treatment progresses.
 Usually, you'll need to switch to a new aligner every two weeks to keep your teeth moving into place.

 Invisalign braces use state-of-the-art technology including mouth scanners and 3D printing to create an accurate treatment plan.
 Even before your treatment begins, you'll be able to see a computer-generated image of how your teeth should look at the end.

 Comprehensive treatment with Invisalign Full may take anywhere between 12 and 24 months.
-During this time, you’ll need to visit your dentist every 4-8 weeks to check how your teeth are responding and to order your next sets of aligners.
+During this time, you'll need to visit your dentist every 4-8 weeks to check how your teeth are responding. and to order your next sets of aligners.

 Your dentist may fit small attachments to some of your teeth as part of your treatment.
 These help the braces adjust your teeth faster and more efficiently.
 According to some people's Invisalign reviews, the attachments are the most noticeable part of the braces.